-We are having a blast in our course “Think Like an Origami Designer”.
+We are having a blast in our course “The Joy of Origami”.
 Thanks to the magic and connectivity of the Internet people from many different parts of the world have joined the workshop including those representing Norway, Italy, South Africa, Uruguay and the United States.

 One of the questions asked during our first meeting was “How do you remember the steps to make an origami model?”